Dazaifu Tenmangu Plum Blossoms 2026 – Live Bloom Updates, Peak Forecast & Best Time Guide

 🌸 Higashi Shinen Garden

-Many trees are nearing peak bloom, creating a soft canopy effect.
+Many trees are peak bloom, creating a soft canopy effect.

 🌸 Kita Shinen Garden